stevencombs/retrocombs.github.io/_posts/2021/2021-03-08-unbox-setup-wyze-vacuum.md

   - smart
 ---

 It's time for a Wyze product OPEN THE BOX and FIRST USE.
-This time, it's the Wyze Vacuum, the newest smart and app enabled vacuum from one of my favorite brands, Wyze.
+This time, it's the Wyze Robot Vacuum, the newest smart and app enabled vacuum from one of my favorite brands, Wyze.
 In this blog post and companion video, I open the box and use the vacuum for the very first time.

-## YouTube Video: _OPEN THE BOX and FIRST USE: Wyze Vacuum, Does it suck?_
+## YouTube Video: _OPEN THE BOX and FIRST USE: Wyze Robot Vacuum, Does it suck?_

 Watch the video below and then read afterward for my additional thoughts on this new smart vacuum from Wyze.